Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Each of these materials offers a unique blend of eco-friendliness and functionality, which are integral in pushing the clothing industry towards more sustainable practices.

-Certifications are a way to verify clothing manufacturers’ sustainability and ethical practices.
+Certifications are a means of verifying clothing manufacturers’ sustainability and ethical practices.
 Here are several key certifications associated with sustainable and environmentally friendly clothing:

 Global Organic Textile Standard (GOTS):

-The Global Organic Textile Standard (GOTS) is a leading textile processing standard for organic fibers.
+The Global Organic Textile Standard (GOTS) is a leading standard for the processing of organic fibers in the textile industry.
 Through certification, GOTS ensures that textile products meet higher-level environmental criteria along the entire organic textiles supply chain and comply with social criteria.
-From harvesting raw materials and environmentally and socially responsible manufacturing up to labeling, textiles certified to GOTS provide a credible assurance to the consumer.
+From harvesting raw materials to environmentally and socially responsible manufacturing and labeling, textiles certified to the Global Organic Textile Standard (GOTS) provide credible assurance to the consumer.

 Fair Trade Certification:

 Fair Trade Certification aims to create more equity in the international trading system.
 By adhering to rigorous social, environmental, and economic standards, Fair Trade Certified factories provide safe and healthy working conditions, protect the environment, deliver financial benefits to producers, and empower workers to have a voice in the workplace.
-This certification makes a real difference in the lives of farmers and workers and also promotes long-term sustainability.
+This certification makes a tangible difference in the lives of farmers and workers, promoting long-term sustainability.

 BSCI (Business Social Compliance Initiative):